David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 Plenty of resources document common patterns and pitfalls with advice on keyboard interactions you should be aware of and the correct ARIA roles, states, and properties to use.
 A great example worthy of a bookmark is the [W3 ARIA Authoring Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg/patterns/).

-Being familiar with using a screen reader enables you to better assess the hidden content and practices you'll need to consider to make your designs a good experience for all your users.
+Being familiar with using a screen reader enables you to better assess the hidden content and practices you'll need to consider to make your designs a good experience for all of your users.

 #### A simple example

-The following code illustrates two solutions to the icon button pattern.
-When using a visual element like an icon to label an action, it is important to provide the same non-visual descriptions.
+Lets explore two solutions to the icon button patterns as an example of how to label an action in both a visual and non-visual way.

-In **Option A.**, the inner `svg` image element is hidden from the accessibility tree due to the `aria-hidden` attribute.
+In **Option A**, the inner `svg` image element is hidden from the accessibility tree due to the `aria-hidden` attribute.
 However, the equivalent text content of "Menu" has been provided using the `aria-label` attribute.
 This results in the screen reader announcing these elements as "Menu button".

 ```html
 <!-- Option A. -->